František Čáp: Work

-Čap's second Slovene film was a war drama Trenutki odločitve (Moments of Decision, 1955) about the urgency of reconciliation between partisans and white guards, a topic with which he produced the first censored film in Slovenia.
+Čap's second Slovene film was the war drama Trenutki odločitve (Moments of Decision, 1955) about the urgency of reconciliation between the Partisans and Anti-Communist Volunteer Militia, a topic with which he produced the first censored film in Slovenia.

-During his "Yugoslav era", Čap did not only engage in Slovene productions, but in various other acclaimed productions and co-productions.
+During his "Yugoslav era", Čap engaged not only in Slovene productions, but also in various other acclaimed productions and coproductions.
 He directed Am Anfang war es Sünde (Sin / Greh, 1954, Saphir Film) and the romantic drama La ragazza della salina (Sand, Love and Salt / Kruh in sol, 1957), which featured Marcello Mastroianni.
-For Bosna film, he directed a drama about juvenile delinquency Vrata ostaju otvorena (The Door Remains Open, 1959), introducing Milena Dravić, one of the leading film stars in Yugoslavia, in her very first film role, and another comedy Srešćemo se večeras (Meet You Tonight, 1962).
+For Bosna film, he directed a drama about juvenile delinquency, Vrata ostaju otvorena (The Door Remains Open, 1959), introducing Milena Dravić, one of the leading film stars in Yugoslavia, in her very first film role, and another comedy, Srešćemo se večeras (Meet You Tonight, 1962).

 In 1956, Čáp shot Die Geierwally (The Vulture Wally), based on the novel by Wilhelmine von Hillern, in Germany, while X-25 javlja ("X-25 Reports", 1960), a World War II spy thriller set in Zagreb, saw extensive international theatrical release as well.
 However, after his poorly received comedy Naš avto (Our Car, 1962), Čáp was unable to find work in Yugoslavia and he turned to direct for television.
 He was engaged in directing a TV series and two TV films for German and Austrian televisions.
 In Slovenia where he lived, though, he was only able to participate in one more production, directing a short film Piran (1965).